 The holy month of Ramadan requires all Muslims to fast from sunrise to sunset.
 This means abstinence from food and drink for 16 straight hours.
 While non-Muslims are not required to observe such restrictions, it does not mean they are allowed to eat and drink in public during fasting hours.
 When food outlets are open, it does not mean we can there.
 Food purchased must be discreetly taken away and consumed privately.

-Talk openly about religion, politics and sex
+Talk openly about religion, politics, and sex

 Out of curiosity, expats may be tempted to ask about how the government works, who rules the UAE and so on.
 But in a society like in Dubai, it’s best to defer discussion about religion, politics, sex and other sensitive topics to a private setting, especially with a local.
-Dubai has shown tolerance towards people across different culture.
+Dubai has shown tolerance towards people across different cultures.
 For example, if you’re a Christian, you can visit churches, and that followers are permitted to practice their religion.
 But it’s also expected that expats offer the same level of tolerance towards beliefs of other religion, how the government is being ruled, and avoid taboo topics from being discussed in the open.

-As an expatriate in a new place, we are expected to spend time to research and adjust based on the culture of that place.
+As an expatriate in a new place, we are expected to spend time research and adjust based on the culture of that place.
 This applies to Dubai and any other city where expats relocate.
 The lifestyle might be different from what you are accustomed to.

 Sometimes we don’t agree with the culture and traditions, but what’s important is that we respect them.
 Mistakes are made but can be avoided.
 After all, Dubai has welcomed us with open arms so returning the favor is a noble thing to do.